martinhbramwell/CellMergeWorkAround/README.md

 	  -k WORKBOOK_KEY, --spreadsheet_key WORKBOOK_KEY
 	                        The key parameter taken from URL of the spreadsheet.
 	                        (Required!)
-	  -s SHEET_ID, --sheet_id SHEET_ID
+      -s SHEET_IDS, --sheet_ids SHEET_IDS
-	                        The identifier of the single sheet to be accessed.
-	                        (Default : 0)
-	  -a GAUTH, --service_authentication GAUTH
+                            A comma separated list of sheet identifiers of the single sheet to be accessed, eg 1,8,4,3.
+(Default : 0) -a GAUTH, --service_authentication GAUTH
 	                        The 'Auth' parameter returned by Google Client Login.
 	                        (Can't be used with 'user_id')